greian/sponline/README.md

 # sponline
-A repository for SharePoint Online helpers and examples
+A repository for SharePoint Online components, helpers and examples